ForgottenGlory/MOISE/README.md

 Once complete, Wabbajack will say “Installation complete!
 You may exit the program.”
 If it does not, visit the Wabbajack Discord server for assistance.
 Don’t forget to upload your log file!

 If Wabbajack fails to download a particular mod, it means that the mod has likely been updated.
-This also means that an update to MOISE is imminent.
+This also means that an update to MME is imminent.
 Be patient and wait for the new release.
 Do not ask other people to share older files as this is a violation of the Nexus ToS.

 ## POST-WABBAJACK INSTALL

 ### Game Folder Files
 Now you have to copy some files to their correct locations.
-1. Navigate to C:\MOISE\Game Folder Files.
+1. Navigate to C:\MME\Game Folder Files.
 2. Copy all of these files into [Steam Install Location]\steamapps\common\Morrowind\ and Overwrite if prompted.

 ### Morrowind Code Patch
 Unfortunately, MCP doesn't come pre-configured because that would require redistributing a copy of the Morrowind.exe which is 100% illegal.
 So, we have to do it manually.

 1. Run the Morrowind Code Patch.exe file from inside your Morrowind install folder.
 Important!: If you receive an error regarding a missing DLL, you need to download and install the x86 version of the Microsoft Visual C++ 2010 Service Pack 1 Redistributable Package MFC Security Update.
-2. The only required options in MCP for MOISE are as follows:
+2. The only required options in MCP for MME are as follows:
 	- Mod specific:
 		- Scripted music uninterruptible
 		- Separate axe inventory sounds